cloudflare/cloudflare-docs/content/magic-network-monitoring/_index.md

 {{<plan type="all">}}

 Magic Network Monitoring provides visibility into your network traffic by analyzing network flow data sent from a customer’s routers.
+Magic Network Monitoring supports NetFlow v5, NetFlow v9, IPFIX, and sFlow.

 Enterprise customers can use Magic Network Monitoring with [Magic Transit on-demand](https://developers.cloudflare.com/magic-transit/on-demand/) to monitor their network, identify volumetric DDoS attacks, and activate Magic Transit on-demand to mitigate those attacks.